solidify/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

 4. Select "Create branch".

-### Task 2: Make a code change to the feature branch
+### Task 3: Make a code change to the feature/task branch

 1. Choose the name of the newly created branch.
 This will present the "Files" window showing all the files in the repository.